-Led by the coordinated efforts of the Institute for Civic Discourse & Democracy (ICDD), Healthy Communities Laboratory (HCL), and the Landscape Architecture and Regional & Community Planning Department (LARCP) at K-State, CSAH is a two-year project funded by the Kansas Health Foundation.
+Led by the coordinated efforts of the Institute for Civic Discourse & Democracy (ICDD), Healthy Communities Laboratory (HCL), and the Landscape Architecture and Regional & Community Planning Department (LARCP) at K-State, CSAH was a two-year project funded by the Kansas Health Foundation.
 Our goal is to promote conversations about affordable housing and related issues.
 Through public engagement, CSAH organizers will bring together community stakeholders to facilitate discussions and generate solution proposals.
 This website offers resources, events related to housing, and reports of public deliberation.

-– Project Progress –
+– Project History –

 2018 Summer Study Circles (Executive Summary)

 Two volunteer resident working groups selected their focus areas within the topic of affordable housing to investigate throughout the summer of 2018.
 Group 1 held study circles on June 27, July 25, and August 15, and Group 2 on June 30, July 28, and August 18, after which they met together to share their findings and select final choices for solutions.
 Issue Briefs summarize their selected focus on Neighborhood Revitalization Programs, Rental Code Inspections, and Housing Trust Funds.

 Resident volunteers continued to read and discuss documents pertaining to potential actions listed by participants at the May 4 forum.
 For some study circles, research led to formation of sustained advocacy groups.
 For others, the solicitation of additional collaborators and formation of policy initiatives is an on-going process.
 Contacts are offered below to encourage more residents to contribute:

 - Rental Inspection - Renters Together is advocating for updates to the Manhattan rental ordinance, and other reforms